Bounds on expected propagation time of probabilistic zero forcing: Size bounds for general graphs

-\begin{proposition} Suppose that $X_n$ is not the whole vertex set $V(G)$ of $G.$ Then $\EE[\abs{X_{n+1}}\mid X_n] \ge \abs{X_n} + 1.$ \end{proposition} \begin{proof} Because $G$ is connected, there exists at least one blue vertex $u$ with a white neighbor.
-Letting $b\ge 0$ denote the number of blue neighbors of $u$ and $w\ge 1$ the number of white neighbors of $u,$ the probability that any given white neighbor of $u$ turns blue is at least By linearity of expectation over all $w$ white neighbors, we see that the expected number of white neighbors increases by at least 1. \end{proof}
+To prove the claim, we first note that there exists at least 1 blue vertex $u$ with a white neighbor.
+Letting $b\ge 0$ denote the number of blue neighbors of $u$ and $w\ge 1$ the number of white neighbors of $u,$ the probability that any given white neighbor of $u$ turns blue is at least $\frac{b+1}{b+w}\ge \frac{1}{w}.$ By linearity of expectation over all $w$ white neighbors, we see that the expected number of blue neighbors of the vertex $u$ increases by at least 1.